Dascr32/tempy/README.md

 TEMPy is a **command line** utility intended for keeping your windows machine happy.
 Just run a command in your terminal every 10 seconds, week, year (please don't), or whenever you want and that's it your temp files are gone.
 Simple and fast.

-TEMPy is written in python paired with the awesome [Click](http://click.pocoo.org/) library, so it's not windows only.
+TEMPy is written in python paired with the awesome [Click](http://click.pocoo.org/) and [PrettyTable](https://pypi.python.org/pypi/PrettyTable) libraries, so it's not windows only.
 You can run it in Linux or Mac, don't know why, but it's possible.

 ## Features
 * Intuitive commands